k8gb-io/k8gb/docs/local.md

 #### Run integration tests

-There is wide range of scenarios which **GSLB** provides and all of them are covered within [tests](terratest).
+There is wide range of scenarios which **GSLB** provides and all of them are covered within [tests](/terratest).
-To check whether everything is running properly execute [terratests](https://terratest.gruntwork.io/) :
+To check whether everything is running properly execute [terratest](https://terratest.gruntwork.io/) :

 ```shell script
 make terratest